mhartl/find_mass_assignment/README.markdown

     /path/to/app/controllers/users_controller.rb
       17  @user = User.new(params[:user])

 This indicates that the User model has a likely mass assignment vulnerability.
 In the case of no apparent vulnerabilities, the rake task simply returns nothing.

+The Unix exit status code of the rake task is 0 on success, 1 on failure, which means it can be used in a pre-commit hook.
+For example, if you use Git for version control, you can check for mass assignment vulnerabilities before each commit by putting

+<pre>rake find\_mass\_assignment</pre>

+at the end of the <tt>.git/hooks/pre-commit</tt> file.* Any commits that introduce potential mass assignment vulnerabilities (as determined by the plugin) will then fail automatically.

+*Be sure to make the pre-commit hook file executable if it isn't already:

+<pre>$ chmod +x .git/hooks/pre-commit</pre>

 # Unsafe attribute updates